HL7/davinci-pcde/src/pagecontent/spec.md

 {::options parse_block_html="true" /}

 #### Authorization
-This IG supplement PDex and uses the same authorization process for member directed exchange.
+This IG supplements PDex and uses the same authorization process for member directed exchange.
 By using the SMART on FHIR implementation of OAuth 2.0 and providing an appropriate access token from a prior prayer plan to the new plan, the new plan's application can authenticate to the prior plan and gain access to the specific member's data.

 Since the CMS Notice of Proposed Rule Making requires that the member may direct the exchange of information from a prior plan for up to five years after a member leaves a plan, there may be the need to permit the current plan to access more than just the prior plan.
 It may need to include a number of prior plans that fall within the 5 year time frame.
 Target plans SHALL therefore allow the user to authenticate to multiple other payers to retrieve relevant data.

 ##### Handling Sensitive Data
 The prior plan SHALL provide a method for the member to verify if it is ok to exchange sensitive data as defined by federal, state and, where appropriate, local statue.
-In the event that the member does not authorise exchanges sensitive data, the prior plan SHALL have a method to sequester such information and make it unavailable for exchange.
+In the event that the member does not authorize exchanges of sensitive data, the prior plan SHALL have a method to sequester such information and make it unavailable for exchange.
 This SHOULD happen as part of the authorization process.

 ##### Token duration
-In many cases, the Coverage Transition document either won't already exist or won't be up-to-date and some degree of manual work will be required by payer staff to gather content, organize it and provide appropriate document narrative will be required.
+In many cases, the Coverage Transition document either won't already exist or won't be up-to-date and some degree of manual work will be required by payer staff to gather content, organize it and provide the appropriate document narrative.
 This may take hours or even a few days.
 The duration of the authorization token SHALL therefore take this into account and allow sufficient time that the authorized access will not expire prior to the document being delivered.
 (Allowance should also be made for a delay of 1-2 days in retrieval by the target system in the event of a plannned or unplanned system outage.)

 #### Initiating document generation/retrieval
 Once the necessary token has been retrieved by the OAuth process, the new payer system POSTs a [CDex CommunicationRequest](http://hl7.org/fhir/us/davinci-cdex/2019Jun/StructureDefinition-cdex-communicationrequest.html) to the original payer system.
 It populates the [cdex-payload-clinical-note-type extension](http://hl7.org/fhir/us/davinci-cdex/2019Jun/StructureDefinition-cdex-communicationrequest-definitions.html#CommunicationRequest.payload.extension:payloadClinicalNoteType) with a code indicating the need for a [Coverage Transition document](#coverage-transition-document-structure).
 (See [here](pcde-communicationrequest-example.html) for an example of the CommunicationRequest.)